 Obviously, the blooming season depends widely on weather conditions.
-Unfortunately, there is no blossom calendar or forecast like it is done in Japan for the traditional hanami (the tradition of viewing the sakura blossoms), but if you scout locations on Insta stories or follow local bloggers, who will be the first to share the first bloom on social platforms, you won’t miss the beginning of the season !
+Unfortunately, there is no blossom calendar like it is done in Japan for the hanami (the tradition of viewing sakura blossoms).
+However, if you scout locations on Instagram where local bloggers will be eager to share the first bloom, you won’t miss the beginning of the season !

-Blooming season usually starts with plums and magnolias, followed by the first cherry blossoms, and then the Kanzan cherry blossoms, which are the fluffiest pink cherry blossoms you may find.
+Blooming season usually starts with plums and magnolias, followed by the first cherry blossoms.
+Then the Kanzan cherry blossoms bloom, which are the fluffiest pink cherry blossoms you may find.
 In the Parc Monceau, you will find the first early cherry blossoms around late January, a delicate and pale pink blossom.

 - Champ de Mars (plums)